Andrewthe13th/Inventory_Kamera/README.md

 - [GenshinImpact.exe](https://genshin.hoyoverse.com/) or [YuanShen.exe](https://ys.mihoyo.com/) launcher
 - [Microsoft Visual C++ Redistributable for Visual Studio 2015-2022 (x86 or x64)](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022)

-Download the latest version of [Inventory Kamera](https://github.com/Andrewthe13th/Inventory_Kamera/releases) and unzip its files into a folder of your choosing, then launch the extracted .exe file.
+[Download the latest version of Inventory Kamera here](https://github.com/Andrewthe13th/Inventory_Kamera/releases/latest) and unzip its files into a folder of your choosing, then launch the extracted .exe file.
 It will likely prompt you for Security and/or User Access.
 This access is required to interact with the game.

 To upgrade from a previous version, download a newer release and unzip its files into the current Inventory Kamera location (allow it to replace old files when prompted) or a new folder of your choosing.